milenakapralova/sp_website/observations.md

   * 8 week plan
     * **start Nov**

-These are all the possibilities for DP:
+These are all the possibilities for DP (in bold are the options we are covering in planning):
 * Start block 1
   * 8 week plan
   * **16 week plan**
 * Start block 2
   * **8 week plan**

+So, we can simply omit the other options or include them on a course-by-course table basis.